Ajit Wadekar: Captaincy and overseas wins

-Wadekar was appointed the captain of Bombay, and soon was made the captain of the Indian cricket team in 1971, leading a side that included players like Sunil Gavaskar, Gundappa Viswanath, Farokh Engineer, Dilip Sardesai and the Indian spin quartet that included Bishen Bedi, E.A.S.
+Wadekar was appointed the captain of Bombay, and soon was made the captain of the Indian cricket team in 1971, leading a team that included players like Sunil Gavaskar, Gundappa Viswanath, Farokh Engineer, Dilip Sardesai and the Indian spin quartet that included Bishen Bedi, E.A.S.
 Prasanna, Bhagwat Chandrasekhar and Srinivasaraghavan Venkataraghavan.
 India won over five matches in the West Indies in the early 1970s, and then defeated England over three.
 He led India to a third successive series victory, beating England cricket team again, 2–1 in a five-match series in 1972–73.

 Wadekar continued to be the captain of the Indian team that toured England in 1974.
 He represented India in its first ever One Day International (ODI) game during that tour.
-Batting at number three, Wadekar made 67 runs, but still ended on the losing side.
+Batting at number three, Wadekar made 67 runs, but still ended on the losing team.
 He scored 73 runs in his ODI career at an average of 36.50 with a strike rate of 81.11.
 Following India's dismal performance in the series, he retired from international cricket.
 After that tour Wadekar played just one more First-class match before retiring from all forms of cricket.

-Post retirement
+Post-retirement

 Wadekar also served as the manager of the Indian cricket team in the 1990s, alongside captain Mohammad Azharuddin.
 He is one of the few Indians to represent the country as Test player, captain, coach/manager and the chairman of selectors.
 Rahul Dravid, Lala Amarnath and Chandu Borde are the only other players to achieve this distinction.